Black Guard

-The Black Guard or ‘Abid al-Bukhari (عبيد البخاري; also known as ‘Abīd ad-Dīwān "slaves of the diwan", Jaysh al-‘Abīd "the slave army", and ‘Abid as-Sultan "the sultan’s slaves") were the corps of black-African slaves and Haratin slave-soldiers assembled by the 'Alawi sultan of Morocco, Isma‘il ibn Sharif (reigned 1672–1727).
+The Black Guard or ʿAbīd al-Bukhārī (عبيد البخاري) (Note: They were known by various names including ‘Abīd al-Dīwān (lit. 'slaves of the royal court'), Jaysh al-Wisfan or Jaysh al-ʿAbīd (lit. 'the slave army'), and Wisfan or ʿAbīd al-Sultan (lit. 'the sultan’s slave').
+They were also known simply as just the ʿAbīd and the Bukhāra.
+Colloquially, they were referred to as the Bwākher.) were the corps of sub-Saharan African slaves and Haratin slave-soldiers assembled by the 'Alawi sultan of Morocco, Isma‘il ibn Sharif (reigned 1672–1727).
 They were called the "Slaves of Bukhari" because Sultan Isma‘il emphasized the importance of the teachings of the famous imam Muhammad al-Bukhari, going so far as to give the leaders of the army copies of his book.
 This military corps, which was loyal only to the sultan, was one of the pillars of Isma'il's power as he sought to establish a more stable and more absolute authority over Morocco.

 After Isma'il's death, the Black Guard became one of the most powerful factions in Moroccan politics and played the role of kingmakers during the period of turmoil that followed.
 Over the course of the later 18th century and the 19th century their role in the military was progressively reduced and their political status varied between privilege and marginalization.
 Their descendants eventually regained their freedom and resettled across the country.
-While black Africans lived in the region long before Isma'il's reign, a long-term consequence of his policies was the introduction and eventual dispersal of a substantial new black population in Morocco.
+While sub-Saharan Africans and Haratin people lived in the region long before Isma'il's reign, a long-term consequence of his policies was the introduction and eventual dispersal of a substantial new black population in Morocco.